-At lunch, at least one of the three primary sit-down restaurants -- Manhattan, the Pinnacle Grill or Tamarind -- is open, typically 11:30 a.m. to 1 p.m.
+At lunch, at least one of the three primary sit-down restaurants -- Manhattan, the Pinnacle Grill or Tamarind -- is open, typically from 11:30 a.m. to 1 p.m.
 Manhattan's lunch menu features soups, salads, appetizers and entrees like grilled tuna melts and cordon bleu burgers.

 On the same deck, toward the Lido pool, the Terrace Grill serves hamburgers, hot dogs, croques monsieur and fries from 11 a.m. to 6 p.m.
 Slice, outside and aft of the Lido restaurant, serves several flavors of pizza with a heavy crust from 11:30 a.m. to 12:30 a.m.

+Once a week, the Pinnacle Grill switches its menu, wine selections, table decorations and place settings to present An Evening at Le Cirque, in partnership with the famed New York French restaurant.
 Enjoying the work of Le Cirque's skilled chefs, even on a cruise ship, is a special treat.
 It's also a bargain at a fee of $49, which is less than the cost of some appetizers at the restaurant in Manhattan.
 Reservations are a must.

 Tip: Consider booking a night at the specialty restaurants online before leaving for your cruise.
 Both Le Cirque night at the Pinnacle and the Master Chef's Table are sold out on each cruise, and other specialty restaurants tend to book up by the second day of each sailing.